dhis2/dhis2-docs/src/developer/web-api/visualizations.md

 When a user is building a dashboard it is convenient to be able to search for various analytical resources using the */dashboards/q* resource.
-This resource lets you search for matches on the name property of the following objects: charts, maps, report tables, users, reports and resources.
+This resource lets you search for matches on the name property of the following objects: visualizations, maps, users, reports and resources.
 You can do a search by making a *GET* request on the following resource URL pattern, where my-query should be replaced by the preferred search query: